PrivateAIM/documentation/src/guide/admin/data-store-management.md

 ## Managing Data Access
 If a project is no longer approved, valid, or has been terminated, then the associated data stores should be removed.
-The Node UI provides an interface for both disconnecting individual analyzes from accessing the requested data and permanently deleting data stores.
+The Node UI provides an interface for both disconnecting individual analyses from accessing the requested data and permanently deleting data stores.

 To manage previously created data stores as well as analysis data access, navigate to the Data Store Management page by clicking on "Data Stores" -> "Manage" in the menu bar at the top of the Node UI.
 Here, 3 tabs will be visible:
 [Data Store Overview](#managing-a-data-store), [Analysis Overview](#disconnecting-an-analysis), and Data Store Tree Table.
-Each of these tabs provide a tabular description of the current data stores, analyzes with data access, and an interactive overview of how the data stores, projects, and analyzes of connected, respectively.
+Each of these tabs provide a tabular description of the current data stores, analyses with data access, and an interactive overview of how the data stores, projects, and analyses of connected, respectively.

 ### Managing a Data Store
 The "Data Store Overview" tab shows a table listing the previously created data stores.
 The columns describe the same fields used during